101 Elementary French (with Lab)

-This two-semester sequence provides an introduction to basic structures and develops skills in speaking, reading, writing and oral comprehension.
+This course provides an introduction to basic structures and develops skills in speaking, reading, writing and oral comprehension.
 In class and in the language laboratory, current materials from France and other French- speaking countries familiarize students with aspects of language and contemporary culture.
 Open to students with little or no prior study of the French language.

-This two-semester sequence provides a review of basic structures and practice in the skills needed for communication in speaking and writing.
+This course provides a review of basic structures and practice in the skills needed for communication in speaking and writing.
 The basic text and literary and cultural readings are supplemented by current material from France and other French-speaking countries in the language laboratory.
 Designed for students with two or more years of high school French who wish to improve their grasp of basic skills and enlarge their working vocabulary.
 Prerequisite: French 101, 102 or the equivalent.

 201. Advanced French.